bigsmoke/pg_xenophile/README.md

 #### Procedure: `create_l10n_view (name, name, name, lang_code_alpha2, boolean)`

+Create a language code-suffixed view for a given translated table.

+The reason that `create_l10n_view()` is a separate routine and not part of the `l10n_table__maintain_l10n_objects()` trigger function is that you may have a requirement to _not_ make l10n views for each of a l10n table's target languages and instead prefer to create temporary views on an as-needed basis (by passing the `temp$ => true` parameter).

 Procedure arguments:

 | Arg. # | Arg. mode  | Argument name                                                     | Argument type                                                        | Default expression  |